 The Journal of Polymer Clay in Russia

-Thanks to my readers and Sage Bray (editor of The Polymer Arts, above), I just learned there is another polymer clay magazine.
+Tatiana Evdokimova founded the Russian Polymer Clay Guild in 2014, and as part of the guild’s activity they publish a polymer clay magazine.
+After discussion on Facebook, several guild members contributed to (and still write for) the magazine.
 The Journal of Polymer Clay in Russia has been produced quarterly since 2014.
 Both print and digital back-issues can be purchased, but starting with the Fall 2017 issue, it will be digital only.
 It’s available only in Russian.
-The editor-in-chief is listed as shared between Tatiana Evdokimova and Anna Kokareva.
+The editor-in-chief is Tatiana Evdokimova and Anna Kokareva.

 Mission of Polymer Clay in Russia